orzklv/nix/readme.md

 ## Install Home Manager

 Installation of Home Manager differs depending on what OS you use.
-For MacOS or Non-Nixos target, it's just a simple command, however, on NixOS, it's a bit different story (go to #nixos--home-manager-configs).
+For MacOS or Non-Nixos target, it's just a simple command, however, on NixOS, it's a bit different story (go to [NixOS & Home Manager](#nixos--home-manager-configs)).

 #### MacOS & Non NixOS